chrisbrasington/markdown-coverimage-fixer/README.md

 - For skipping files, `coverManuallySet: true` is automatically added to prevent reprocessing.
 - **`fix.py`** includes additional functionality to validate image dimensions, while **`fix_without_download.py`** only updates the metadata without validation.

----

-This ensures clarity on the differences and functionalities of the two scripts.